surya0380/frontend-prep-journey/notes/pattern-bank.md

 if we have nums = [2, 7, 11, 15], target = 9
 here 2 and 7 are the numbers and their indexs are
 [0, 1]
-case 1: we can do a
+case 1: we can do a brute force for (i=0;i<nums.length;i++)
-for (i=0;i<nums.length;i++)
     for (j=1;j<nums.length;j++)
         nums[i]+nums[j] === target
+        retrun [i, j]

-but this time complexity is 2 loops that males ot a O(n2)
+works but this time complexity is 2 loops that makes it a n*n O(n2)

 MAIN SOLUTION !!! with time complexity of single loop O(n) using hasmap